Written By: Karen Ritter, RN BSN

 Peritoneal Mesothelioma Diagnosis

-Surgeons make small incisions in the patient’s abdomen and then use a camera to explore the abdominal cavity.
-There are small instruments that can be inserted through the laparoscope to help extract tissue to test for the presence of peritoneal mesothelioma.
+During the biopsy, surgeons make small incisions in the patient’s abdomen and then use a camera to explore the abdominal cavity.
+This procedure is called a laparoscopy.
+There are small instruments that can be inserted through the small incisions to help extract tissue samples to test for peritoneal mesothelioma.

 Peritoneal Cancer Index